 Eating at restaurants can be quite challenging.
+We’ve even written a post about how to not get sick at restaurants.
 We don’t want to use our hands, but there’s usually so much packaging that we’re forced to.
 Also, we like to sanitize right before we eat, but we tend to avoid fast food places because it’s just too hard.

-In Japan, whether you grab a hash brown from 7-Eleven or apple pie from McDonald’s, the packaging is designed to tear away.
+In Japan, food from convenience stores and affordable restaurants make it so easy.
+Whether you grab a hash brown from 7-Eleven or apple pie from McDonald’s, the packaging is designed to tear away.
 This allows you to eat without having to touch your food.
 Not having to worry about whether my hands are clean?
 Yes!
-This is one more reason why Japan helped my anxiety and OCD!
+This is one more reason why Japan helped my anxiety.

 Even the condiment packets are made to be squeezed directly onto foods like corn dogs (known as Jumbo American Dogs in Japan) in a neat and sanitary way.
 When you’re done, wipes are provided to clean your hands.
 It was so amazing that we could hardly handle it.